JHR1986/JHR1986/README.md

 ### Hi there 👋

+I'm a Software engineer based in Ireland working as a Software QA Specialist for SEAtS Software, an education success IT company for universities.
+My Github contains 4 full-stack software development projects I completed for my University College Dublin Professional Academy diploma, as well as further personal projects.

 <!--
 **JHR1986/JHR1986** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.